 Stop!
 I tell myself.
 Finish it.

 I procrastinate.
 I whine until, crying, I pick up the book and continue reading.
 Outside, it is a wintery night.
 I can hear the wind rattling a windowpane as I read deep into the night until I come, finally, to the end of both the book and the storm.
 I couldn't sleep after that.
 I had to shake it off - or let it sink in.
 I'm not sure which.In the morning I rise up and walk to a window.
-Outside, the earth is blanketed with snow - a symbol of stillness, hope, and peace.
+Outside, the earth is blanketed with snow - a symbol of stillness, of peace, and - hope.